nyu-popl-fa21/in-class-code/README.md

 To import the Scala sbt project for the in-class-code into Intellij, do the following:

-* Open Intellij and click the "Open" menu item.
+* Open Intellij and proceed with one of the following two options:

-  (Alternatively, select "File / New / Import Project from Existing Sources" in the main menu.)
+  Option 1:

+  * Click the "Open" menu item in the splash screen after opening Intellij.

   * Navigate to your cloned repository and select the "in-class-code" directory and click "OK".

   * Click the radio button "Open as: sbt project", then click "OK".

   * Click "Trust Project".

+  Option 2:

+  * If you skip the splash screen (e.g. because you already have another project opened), select "File / New / Import Project from Existing Sources" in the main menu.

+  * Click the radio button "Import project from external model: sbt", then click "Next".

+  * Under "Project JDK" select your installed JDK, e.g. "11 version 11.0.11".

+  * Expand "General settings" and select your installed Java Runtime Environment under JVM/JRE, e.g. "11 version 11.0.11".

+  * Click "Finish".

 * It may take IntelliJ a few minutes to initialize the project.
 Future project imports will be faster.